Tell us about your role and journey into technology. What galvanized you to join GeoEdge?

 Our business development model is based on a high touch approach.
 We engage with prospective customers across a broad range of touch points including in person and at events and digitally via email marketing, publications of reports and industry research, public relations and digital marketing.

-How often do you measure the performance of your marketing a sales reporting?
+How often do you measure the performance of your Marketing and Sales reporting?

-What are your predictions on the most impactful disruptions in marketing operations for 2018-2020?
+What are your predictions on the most impactful disruptions in Marketing operations?

 What startups in the technology industry are you watching keenly right now?